 Dry fly video with Andy Hutson fishing his own CDC pattern in the north west corner.
 Plenty of big sedges around and an excellent rise, he caught 15 fish in an hour and a half session.
 See the informative video HERE.

-Uploaded a bit of video from a trip to Palm Springs Salmon fishery, might be worth a look if you have a minute?
+Uploaded a bit of video from last week at Palm Springs Salmon fishery, might be worth a look if you have a minute?
 See it HERE